adblockplus/adblockpluschrome/README.md

 Start the testing process in one browser only:

-    npm test -- -g <gecko/chrome>
+    npm test -- -g <Firefox|Chromium>

-By default it downloads (and caches) the oldest compatible version of each browser.
+By default it downloads (and caches) and runs the tests against the oldest compatible version and the latest release version of each browser.
 In order to run the tests against a different version set the CHROMIUM_BINARY or FIREFOX_BINARY environment variables.
 Following values are accepted:

 * `installed`
   * Uses the version installed on the system.